rommedahl/markdown-cv/index.md

 Analyst, Computer Scientist, Economist, Mathematician

 <div id="webaddress">
- <a href="https://rommedahl.net/contact">Contact Page</a>
-| <a href="https://www.linkedin.com/in/rommedahl/">LinkedIn Profile</a>
+<a href="https://www.linkedin.com/in/rommedahl/">LinkedIn Profile</a>
-| +46 722 464 483
+| +46 705 437 646
 </div>

 ## Currently

-Currently employed as a Credit Risk Analyst at Entercard Group and extending my skillset studying Mathematics and Computer Science at Stockholm University.
+Researching how graph structures can be used in Customer Journey Analytics to detect sets of Customer paths, and build insights of the customers experience and behavior.

 ## Education